 Fudge does not have to be intimidating to make.
 In fact, this fudge is super soft and so easy to put together with no special equipment needed!
 That’s right, you don’t even need a candy thermometer.
 You will just need a microwave to heat up the peanut butter and white chocolate.
 Then, it’s all about the assembly and enjoying the fudge, of course.
 No, it’s not a typical fudge, but it will still be a favorite when shared!
-I also have Fluffernutter Bars with the same great flavor combination!
+I also have Fluffernutter Bars and Fluffernutter Rice Krispie Bars with the same great flavor combination!

 White Chocolate: Look for high-quality white chocolate chips.
 You could also use a bar of white chocolate, chopped into pieces.